Sos-b0ss/redvsblue/README.md

-This is all the steps for the first portion of the red.vs.blue pentest/kibana-dashboard analysis.
+These are all the steps for the first portion of the red.vs.blue pentest/kibana-dashboard analysis.

 In these steps you will be needing: